chrischow/dataandstuff/resources.md

 6. Deep Learning
 7. Capstone Project

 Using this framework, here are my recommendations.
 These are courses I have completed and found useful.
-The less useful courses have been filtered away.
+The less useful courses have been left out of this list.

 | CATEGORY         | RESOURCES                                                                           |
 |------------------|-------------------------------------------------------------------------------------|